On topology changes in quantum field theory and quantum gravity: The ground state of quantum gravity

 Gravity is non renormalizable and has finite amplitudes only up to the one-loop order.
 But this suffices for some applications, e.g. simple scattering amplitudes \cite{DeWitt3}, or the WKB solution for the Friedmann cosmos \cite{DeWitt}.

 Arguments in favor of topological transitions are given by calculations in Euclidean quantum gravity which originated from Hawking \cite{foam}.

-By Einstein's equation of motion for a space-time with cosmological constant, $ R=4\Lambda $ and if one inserts this into the Euclidean Einstein action $ I=-\frac{1}{16\pi}\int d^4x(\sqrt{g} R-2\Lambda ) $, one gets $ I=-\frac{\Lambda V}{8\pi} $ and from dimensional arguments, one finds $ V(\Lambda)=\frac{f^2}{\Lambda^2} $ that one may substitute into the action.
-Hawking recognized that the cosmological constant acts in the action like a rescaling of the classical gravitational action.
-The behavior of the gravitational amplitude under a rescaling was computed by Gibbons, Hawking and Perry from the trace anomaly \cite{Hawkingzetarenorm}.
+By Einstein's equation of motion for a space-time with cosmological constant, $ R=4\Lambda $ and if one inserts this into the Euclidean Einstein action $ I=-\frac{1}{16\pi}\int d^4x(\sqrt{g} R-2\Lambda ) $, one gets $ I=-\frac{\Lambda V}{8\pi} $ and from dimensional arguments, one finds $ V(\Lambda)=\frac{f^2}{\Lambda^2} $, with $f$ as a scalar factor, that one may substitute into the action.
+Hawking recognized that the cosmological constant acts in the action like a re-scaling of the classical gravitational action.
+The behavior of the gravitational amplitude under a re-scaling was computed with Zeta function renormalization by Gibbons, Hawking and Perry from the trace anomaly \cite{Hawkingzetarenorm}.
 Merely, the amplitude gets multiplied by a certain factor.
-If one uses this scaling factor and computes the rest of the amplitude with a Taylor series around a classical background, one gets, provided one only retains the first (classical) term of the Taylor series in the effective action, the following amplitude:
+If one uses this scaling factor and computes the rest of the amplitude with a Taylor series around a classical background, one gets, provided one only retains the first (classical) term of the Taylor series in the effective action, the following amplitude (note that we included corrections from Christensen and Duff, \cite{chris}):

-In Eq. (\ref{amplitude}), $ \mu $ is a renormalization scale and $ \chi $ is the Euler characteristic of the space-time.
+In Eq. (\ref{amplitude}), $ \mu^2 $ is a renormalization scale and $ \chi $ is the Euler characteristic of the space-time.

 As we have argued, a path integral over metrics always describes a summation over cobordisms with a boundary, where the boundaries in this case should have been fixed 3 dimensional hyper-surfaces of the space-time at some beginning time $ t_1 $ and some ending time $ t_2 $.
 For these space-like hyper-surfaces (which constitute nothing else than the spatial space between $ t_1 $ and $ t_2 $ ), one would have to find GHY boundary terms from the second fundamental form.
 Since we keep these early and late hyper-surfaces fixed), this would then give us a constant that one could take as an energy in the Hamiltonian that would make the observables time dependent.
-The energy resulting from these boundaries would be the energy of the entire space-time, to which observers in the universe do not have access.
-Furthermore, we are interested in the ground state at a given 4 volume that we keep adiabatically fixed in time.
-Therefore, we are ignoring the effects of the fixed hyper-surfaces.
+The energy resulting from these boundaries would be the energy of the entire space-time.

 In addition to the boundary terms at the end and the beginning of the observation, there may be other boundaries in the space-time that emerge dynamically from quantum processes.
 All these boundary terms then would describe the energy of the gravitational field.
 In Euclidean quantum gravity it is common to set up a boundary singularity at the coordinate singularity of the event horizon if one describes a black-hole.
 This shows that also in the theory of relativity some singularities usually act as boundaries.
 It has been argued in \cite{thesispaper1} that several boundaries distributed in the space-time can yield a sum of boundary terms that acts like an energy density like the cosmological constant.